Clandeboye: O'Neill heirs of Clandeboye

-The most controversial act of Essex's tenure in Clandeboye was the Clandeboye massacre in November 1574, whereby, at a feast in Belfast Castle, hosted by Sir Brian McPhelim O'Neill who was attempting to make peace, Essex ordered his men to indiscrimanently and without warning massacre 200 men, women and children associated with his host.
-Sir Brian himself, along with his wife and half-brother, were taken away to Dublin to be hanged.
-Nevetherless, on Essex' campaign, Kiernan states that while "Essex's genocidal massacre of the O'Neill sept foreshadowed more aggressive action", as part of his wider project for the fate of the Irish in Clandeboye, if "total annihilation of the local Irish was not his goal, Essex did want them severely reduced in numbers and subjected to English domination."

 Kings of Clandeboye

 Below is a list of the O'Neill sovereign Kings of Clandeboye.
 The last unified king of Clandeboye was Murtagh Dulenach O'Neill, as the title was subsequently split between Lower Clandeboye and Upper Clandeboye.
 In 1584, Lower Clandeboye was further split in two, with different bases at Belfast and Edenduffcarrick.
 Clandeboye itself was later divided between County Antrim, County Down and County Coleraine (later County Londonderry) in the Kingdom of Ireland.